What is law?

 We’re home to Scotland’s biggest student-run Law Clinic, which offers a unique, real-world, learning environment.
 It allows students to spend a lot of time outside of the classroom dealing with and advising real clients, and even representing them in a courtroom.

+We’re ranked 8th in the UK for Law in the Complete University Guide 2021.
 The University of Strathclyde was awarded Times Higher Education University of the Year 2019 - the only institution to win the award twice.

 The LLB at Strathclyde has a fantastic reputation and is taught by top-class lecturers and academics.
 The course covers loads of interesting areas of the law, which are explored further and brought to life in the tutorials.